shortcut to this webpage is www.cityofsantamaria.org/coronavirus

 Updates for selected businesses including food facilities - County Health Officer Order of April 5, 2020

 Actualizacion para Negocios Selectos Incluyendo Establicimientos de Alimentos (Spanish version)

 Essential services are to remain open such as:

 Food: Grocery stores, farmers markets, food banks, convenience stores, take-out and delivery restaurants

-The City of Santa Maria is working closely with its partner agencies including the Santa Maria Valley Chamber of Commerce ot provide resources to business.
-See the following resources:
+The City of Santa Maria is committed to keeping the business community informed.
+The City working closely with its partner, the Santa Maria Valley Chamber of Commerce.
+Here are some resources:

 Santa Maria Valley Chamber of Commerce webpage: COVID-19 Resources for Businesses